Blind football

-Football 5-a-side, more commonly known as blind football or blind soccer, is a variation of association football designed for players who are blind or visually impaired.
-It is currently a Paralympic sport, and the International Blind Sports Association (IBSA) also organizes a World Blind Football Championships.
+Blind football is a 5-a-side variation of football designed for visually impaired athletes.
+It is governed by the International Blind Sports Association (IBSA) and has participated in the Paralympic programme since the Athens 2004 Paralympic Games.

 Overview

 According to IBSA, "football for the blind and partially sighted started out as a playground game for school children in special schools for the visually impaired."